CSaratakij/MainBlog/content/projects/Doppelganger.md

 ![blocker](/dg-blocker-01.jpg)

-__Blocker__ is just a collider.
+__Blocker__ is just a collider that I control its position during runtime.

-Since I use physics engine in __Player Controller__, I'll let physics engine handle the collision resolution.
+Since I use physics engine in __Player Controller__, I'll let physics engine handle the collision resolution between player character and the blocker.

 In the normal situation, there are blockers on each side of the focus frame.